Trusted-IoT-Alliance/reference_architecture/WHITEPAPER.md

 The connection between a physical asset can strengthened and trust can be reduced through the application of secure IoT technologies.
 There applications in this domain from fraud prevention to supply chain finance to trading.

- Trusted IoT devices should attempt preserve
+Trusted IoT devices should attempt preserve the end to end principle for signatures.